Use SDK plugins to track open spans and access them by name from different parts of your codebase.

 import { NativeSpanQuery } from '@bugsnag/plugin-react-native-span-access'

-// Query the SDK for a native span by name
+// Query the SDK for a native span control

 const nativeSpan: NativeSpanControl | null =